AbhijitBiradar/HTTP-Status-Codes/README.md

 The 505 HTTP Version Not Supported response code means that the version of HTTP used in the request is not supported by the server.

+505 HTTP Version Not Supported, the server does not support the HTTP protocol version used in the request.

 ### HTTP Status Code 506: Variant Also Negotiates